Features

 Key features

-Data Catalogue - The data catalogue in FAIRDOM-SEEK includes raw Datasets, Standard Operating Procedures(SOPs), Models, Publications and Presentations.
+Data Catalogue – The data catalogue in FAIRDOM-SEEK includes raw Datasets, Documents, Standard Operating Procedures(SOPs), Models, Publications and Presentations.
 All data are grouped by projects, and associated with the researchers who produced them.
+Documents can be put into collections.
 In order to encourage sharing of data we allow researchers flexibility in the formats they upload and share their data in.
 This means data formats in the FAIRDOM-SEEK catalogue can vary.
 We do offer a set of “best practice” guidelines for researchers who want to make their data available and usable to the widest possible audience.
 Most common formats allow viewing within the browser, without a download, with additional enhanced features for spreadsheets and SBML models.
+Multiple data files can be registered at once by uploading a zip file.

 All data and information added to FAIRDOM-SEEK is searchable using key-words.